mquinaz/Malou-Game/README.md

 # Malou Game made with Unity3D

-Recreating my friend homemade board game to a digital format in Unity3D.
+Recreating my friend homemade board game to a digital format.

 To **play** run the executable in Game folder.
 All code and resources can be found in Asset folder.